-Goodwill Refuse To Abuse 5K Run/Walk at Safeco Field
+Goodwill Refuse To Abuse 5K Run/Walk at T-Mobile Park

-The seventh annual Goodwill Refuse To Abuse 5k Run/Walk will be held at Safeco Field on July 21, 2018.
+The eighth annual Goodwill Refuse To Abuse 5k Run/Walk will be held at T-Mobile Park on July 20, 2019.
 In 2018, over $190,000 was raised for the Washington State Coalition Against Domestic Violence and the Refuse To Abuse campaign.